KLG, Hoda take over Nashville! See their fun with Blake Shelton, Brad Paisley

 The ladies of the Fourth Hour were right on top of things Wednesday, heading down to the country capital of the world to host their show with a slew of amazing guests, including Brad Paisley and Darius Rucker, both of whom performed on a special stage at Honky Tonk Central.

+See Luke Bryan, Trisha Yearwood join KLG and Hoda live in NashvillePlay Video - 4:43

+See Luke Bryan, Trisha Yearwood join KLG and Hoda live in NashvillePlay Video - 4:43

-Luke Bryan even joined them as co-host, picking them up in a special "drink-and-pedal" vehicle that took them to the stage — and Trisha Yearwood also dropped by with more drinks, and cookies!
+Luke Bryan even joined them as co-host, picking them up in a special "drink-and-pedal" vehicle that took them to the stage where they met up with Trisha Yearwood, who brought more drinks, and cookies!

+In typical, Fourth Hour fashion, the ladies got on the topic of Luke Bryan's chest and whether he shaved or not.
+The country star claims no but KLG took one for the team and gave Bryan's a little feel.

 But they weren't always hanging out behind the desk; Kathie Lee and Hoda made sure to hit all the big highlights (and food joints) around town, including sitting down with country music singer-songwriter Brett James, who co-wrote Carrie Underwood's hit "Jesus, Take the Wheel."